aliceinwndrlnd/MobileQATask/README.md

 ![Screenshot_4](https://user-images.githubusercontent.com/83962883/183089983-a0ea7b1b-c30c-4093-b1d6-9e447e4dce6e.png)

 ## Reports
 Reports are located in the Reports folder at the root of the project.
+There are TestCases, BugReport and common conclusion.

 ![Screenshot_3](https://user-images.githubusercontent.com/83962883/183088973-286ed73d-1822-4ccf-b814-b93071ae1bc7.png)